JohnAndrewDawson/Human-Wildlife-Encounter-Detection-Method/README.md

 Human Wildlife Encounter Detection Method
 To use this code please ensure that the POSTGIS database connects to Python and the variable db is updated to the name of the database.

+Create an empty database in POSTGRES\POSTGIS and enable the GIS extension by running the following commands:

+CREATE EXTENSION IF NOT EXISTS postgis;
+CREATE EXTENSION IF NOT EXISTS postgis_topology;

+Use the dump file included in the paper submission to restore the database.

 Ensure that the python environment has the required library installed.
 •	Tracklib
 •	Sys